-C. Due Process for Delisting Solely or Multiply Traded Classes:
+C. Due Process for Delisting Classes:

 Each DPM/trading crowd that has been notified that an option class is no longer eligible for trading on the Exchange as set forth may, within two business days of being notified, submit a written request to the Allocation Committee asking that the class not be delisted.
-Such request must include justification for not delisting the class, a renewed commitment to market quality, a marketing plan and the signatures of the majority of members who regularly trade that class.
+Such request must include justification for not delisting the class.
 Representatives of the DPM and/or trading crowd may be called upon to appear before the Allocation Committee to answer any questions the Committee may have.
 If the request of the DPM/trading crowd is denied by the Allocation Committee, representatives of the DPM/trading crowd may request the opportunity to appear before the Committee to further explain their desire not to delist the class.
 If the Allocation Committee ultimately determines to delist the class, the DPM/trading crowd may appeal the Committee's decision under Chapter XIX of the Rules.